Retirement Planning

 Privacy

-Living trusts offer a level of privacy that wills simply can’t match.
-Unlike wills, which become public documents upon the grantor's death, trusts remain confidential.
+Living trusts offer more privacy than wills.
+Wills become public record after probate, but revocable living trusts in Arizona remain private.
 Only the beneficiaries and trustees have the legal right to access the trust document.
 Thus, ensuring sensitive information stays private and protected.

 After a will is probated, it becomes a public record.
 This means that your neighbors, friends, and anyone can access the details of your estate and who receives your assets.
 Suppose you want your affairs to remain private.
 In that case, this is something to consider when comparing a living trust vs a will in Arizona.